longthhe191048/IOT_IA1905/README.md

 ### I.1.
 Motivation

-The demand for remote health monitoring is increasing, especially in the context of pandemics or in underserved areas.
-Vital signs like heart rate and temperature need constant monitoring.
-Automating and remotely accessing this data can help reduce strain on healthcare systems.
+The increasing demand for remote health monitoring, driven by pandemics and limited healthcare access in underserved regions, necessitates automated systems for monitoring vital signs like heart rate and temperature.
+This project aims to alleviate pressure on healthcare systems by enabling real-time, remote data access.

 ### I.2.
 Project Overview